mattermost/docs/source/process/bug-fix-release.md

     - Review all `TODO` notes, including one for uncommenting upgrade code
     - Confirm all PRs in [`/enterprise`](https://github.com/mattermost/enterprise/pulls) repo have been merged.
     - Update Redux before each RC and Final build
-    - Master is tagged and branched and “Release Candidate 1″ is cut (e.g. 3.5.0-RC1) according to the Release Candidate Checklist in ``mattermost/process``
+    - Master is tagged and branched and `Release Candidate 1` is cut (e.g., 3.5.0-RC1) according to the Release Candidate Checklist in ``mattermost/process``
-    - After branching, the database version in sql_upgrade.go on master is set to the next scheduled release version (e.g. 3.6.0)
+    - After branching, the database version in `sql_upgrade.go` on master is set to the next scheduled release version (e.g., 3.6.0)
     - CI servers are updated to the release branch
     - Translation server is locked to the release branch
     - Run daily automated upgrade tests to avoid catching upgrade bugs late